Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: INTRODUCTION

 In this work, we design a \textbf{R}obustly \textbf{A}ligned \textbf{LLM} (RA-LLM) to defend against potential alignment-breaking attacks, which is built upon an already aligned LLM and makes the existing alignments less prone to be circumvented by adversarial prompts.
 Specifically, our key idea is that although an aligned LLM can, to some extent, identify if the input request is benign or not, we cannot directly rely on that as it may not be robust.
 We consider an input request to be benign, only if we randomly drop a certain portion of the request and the LLM still thinks it is benign in most cases.
 Intuitively, such a random dropping operation would invalidate the adversarial prompts in alignment-breaking attacks, which are usually sensitive to small perturbations; on the other hand, the chances for the LLM to reject benign requests are relatively low, even after random dropping.
 Therefore, such a mechanism naturally leads to a robustly aligned LLM.

 Note that our RA-LLM does not require any external ``harmful'' detectors, instead, our strategy only relies on the existing alignment capability inside the LLM.
 Due to the same reason, our approach is not limited to any specific type of alignment (e.g., harmful), but robustifies all existing model alignments.
-Furthermore, we provide a theoretical analysis to verify the effectiveness of our proposed RA-LLM.
+Furthermore, we provide a theoretical analysis to verify the effectiveness of RA-LLM.
 Our experimental results on open-source large language models demonstrate that RA-LLM can successfully defend against both state-of-the-art adversarial prompts and popular handcrafted jailbreaking prompts by reducing their attack success rates from nearly 100\% to around 10\% or less.